Hyperlocal Marketing Strategies to Enhance Sales

-One of the many tools they offer businesses is Google My Business, an online home for your company.
+One of the many tools they offer businesses is Google my Business, an online home for your company.
 By taking advantage of this feature, you drastically increase your chances of ranking.
 By confirming your physical location, you create the opportunity to be one of only three ranked business that appears on the map on a search query.
-This has massive influence over customers decision-making.
+This has a massive influence over customers’ decision-making.

 5. Facebook Ads

 While Facebook is facing an uncharacteristically difficult year, it doesn’t change the fact that it’s still the community gathering place of a large number of people.
 Using their advertising platforms allows you to place ads with a remarkable degree of accuracy.